My first impressions of Hong Kong after 10 days – fast-paced, smoggy, and welcoming.

-And to be fair, I may have had a less Westernized experience, because I spent most of my time in Kowloon, across the harbor from the more built up Hong Kong Island.
+And to be fair, I may have had a less westernized experience, because I spent most of my time in Kowloon, across the harbor from the more built up Hong Kong Island.
 Kowloon is seen as the more traditional side of Hong Kong where more locals live.
-Hong Kong was truly a place that surprised me on a regular basis.

-I couldn’t believe how friendly people were in such a big city.
+Food aside, I couldn’t believe how friendly people were in such a big city.
 It reminded me of the friendliness from strangers that you often find in New York City.
-Hong Kongers are lovely humans and make living in a huge city not bad at all.
+The Cantonese people are lovely humans and make living in a huge city not bad at all.
 For the most part, people were genuinely helpful and kind.

 The kind local man next to us started gesturing and pointing to our phone that still had Google Maps up with our destination.
 He called a taxi and told us to get in with him.
 We looked at each other and tried to explain that we wanted to take the bus, but he was adamant about us joining him.

 20 minutes later when we got out of the taxi, he jumped out and started walking away.
 He had paid the whole fare and when we chased after him to pay him back, he shook his head and gestured he didn’t want our money.

 He just wanted to help out two tourists who looked lost.
 He dipped his head as a goodbye and quickly walked away.